exakat/exakat/docs/Rules.rst

    // Same as above, but slow
    foreach($portions as &$portion) {
-       // here, 'array_sum() doesn't depends on the $grade.
+       // here, array_sum() doesn't depends on the $grade.
 It should be out of the loop
        $portion = $portion / array_sum($portions);
    }